Hoyasumii/bee-movie/README.md

 OK, I made a huge mistake.

-This is a total disaste
+This is a total disaster